The $k$-metric dimension of the lexicographic product of graphs: Preliminary concepts

 \begin{proposition} {\rm \cite{Estrada-Moreno2014a}} For any integer $n\ge 4$, \begin{enumerate}[{\rm (i)}] \item $\adim_2(P_n)=\adim_2(\overline{P}_n)=\lceil\frac{n+1}{2}\rceil$, \item $\adim_3(P_n)=\adim_3(\overline{P}_n)=n-\lfloor\frac{n-4}{5}\rfloor$. \end{enumerate} Also, for any $n\ge 5$, \begin{enumerate}[{\rm (i')}] \item $\adim_2(C_n)=\adim_2(\overline{C}_n)=\left\lceil\frac{n}{2}\right\rceil$, \item $\adim_3(C_n)=\adim_3(\overline{C}_n)= n-\left\lfloor\frac{n}{5}\right\rfloor$, \item $\adim_4(C_n)=\adim_4(\overline{C}_n)=n$. \end{enumerate} \end{proposition}

-In addition to the all the notations and terminology already mentioned, we will use the notation $K_n$, $K_{r,s}$, $C_n$, $N_n$ and $P_n$ for complete graphs, complete bipartite graphs, cycle graphs, empty graphs and path graphs of order $n$, respectively.
+In addition to all the notations and terminology already mentioned, we use the notation $K_n$, $C_n$, $N_n$ and $P_n$ for complete graphs, cycle graphs, empty graphs and path graphs of order $n$, respectively, and $K_{r,s}$ for complete bipartite graphs of order $r+s$.
 In this work, the remaining definitions will be given the first time that the concept appears in the text.